telerik/winforms-docs/pdfviewer/manipulating-programatically.md

     End Sub
 ````

 {{endregion}}

 You can use the __GetSelectedText__, __GetSelectedTextAsync__ methods to get the currently selected text.
 The __GetSelectedTextAsync__ method does this operation asynchronously and calls the specified callback function when ready.
 The __Copy__ method copies the current selection to the clipboard.
-It executes the operation in the background, so the text is
-          not copied to the clipboard until the waiting indicator is visible.The following sample demonstrates using these methods:
+It executes the operation in the background, so the text is not copied to the clipboard until the waiting indicator is visible.The following sample demonstrates using these methods:
-        #_[C#] _

 {{source=..\SamplesCS\PdfViewer\PdfPublicApi.cs region=GetSelectedText}}
 {{source=..\SamplesVB\PdfViewer\PdfPublicApi.vb region=GetSelectedText}}